kdave/btrfs-progs/tests/README.md

 * `TEST_LOG=dump` -- dump the entire testing log when a test fails

+* `TEST_FLAVOR` -- run binaries of specified flavor, which is dynamic build by default, or *static* using all the build binaries with *.static* suffix

 * `TEST_ENABLE_OVERRIDE` -- defined either as make arguments or via `tests/common.local` to enable additional arguments to some commands, using the variable(s) below (default: false, enable by setting to 'true')